2023 WrestleMania 39: Roman Reigns defeats Cody Rhodes, stage set for epic night-after 'RAW'

-Raw after WrestleMania: Bad Bunny slammed through a table, Lesnar and Rhodes to face Reigns and Sikoa
+Raw after WrestleMania: Bad Bunny slammed through a table, Brock Lesnar snaps on Cody Rhodes

 The biggest moments, winners and losers from WWE's "Showcase of the Immortals"